 Red Spider Mites and Mealybugs

-Tiny spider-look-alikes, red spider mites (Tetranychus urticae) and mealybugs (Pseudococcidae) are both attracted to agapanthus.
-They will puncture the foliage and suck out the juices, leaving small, yellow spots as evidence of their presence.
+Tiny spider look-alikes, red spider mites (Tetranychus urticae) and mealybugs (Pseudococcidae) are both attracted to agapanthus.
+They'll puncture the foliage and suck out the juices, leaving small, yellow spots as evidence of their presence.
 As the infestation increases, leaves may turn completely yellow and wilt.

 Control both pests by spraying the agapanthus with insecticidal soap.
 Pre-mixed formulas are the most convenient and readily available.
 Follow the instructions on the product label and thoroughly spray the agapanthus, including the undersides of the leaves.
 Reapply once a week until the infestation is under control.

 Insecticidal soap may be harmful to aquatic life, so ensure that the product doesn't run off into gutters, storm drains or ditches.
-Apply the product on a windless day when the temperature will not exceed 90 degrees Fahrenheit.
+Apply the product on a windless day when the temperature won't exceed 90 degrees Fahrenheit.

 Fungus Gnat Larvae

 As the name suggests, fungus gnats (Bradysia coprophila) thrive in damp soil that contains fungi for their larvae to feed on.
 These tiny flies lay their eggs in the soil.
 The larvae hatch within a few days and may feed on the agapanthus' roots or root hairs, causing the plant's leaves to turn yellow.